Royal Arctic Line: History

 Royal Arctic Line A/S was spun off as a company separate from the Greenlandic conglomerate KNI in 1993.
 Like many Greenlandic companies, its operations derive from and carry on the traditions of the earlier Royal Greenland Trading Department.

+In 2020, Royal Arctic Line entered into a partnership with Icelandic shipping line Eimskip.
+RAL therefore began calling in Reykjavík for the first time, easing onward shipping to North America.

 Operations

 The company has a monopoly on all sea transport of cargo to, from, and within Greenland.
 Construction materials account for roughly a quarter of shipping to Greenland; fish makes up roughly half of shipping from Greenland; fish and beverages bottled at Nuuk (principally water and beer) account for most shipping within Greenland.

-Royal Arctic operates cargo routes among the Greenland settlements and between Nuuk and Aalborg in Denmark and manages 13 harbors in Greenland as well as the Greenlandic base harbour in Aalborg, which serves as the source for all European shipping to the island.
-Seaborne traffic from North America goes to Reykjavík aboard Eimskip, whence it is carried to Greenland aboard Royal Arctic.
+Royal Arctic operates cargo routes among the Greenland settlements and between Nuuk and Aarhus in Denmark and manages 13 harbors in Greenland, which serves as the source for all European shipping to the island.
+Seaborne traffic from North America goes to Reykjavík aboard Eimskip, whence it is carried to Greenland aboard Royal Arctic Line.

 In 2011, government concessions accounted for 76% of the company's income.
 The Transport Committee newly formed by the Greenland Home Rule government issued a report stating that liberalisation of the shipping market offers no benefits and the current concession is reasonable.
 It also began planning with RAL and stakeholders to expand the harbors in Nuuk and Sisimiut.